Vyral/base-template/_posts/2019-06-28-come-on-down-to-the-shepherd-of-the-hills-4th-of-july-spectacular.md

 ---
 layout: post
-title: Come on Down to the Shepherd of the Hills’ 4th of July Spectacular!
+title: Come on Down to the Shepherd Church’s 4th of July Spectacular!
 date: 2019-06-28 20:07:57
 tags:
   - Events